visitbethel/docker-enabler/How-Tos.md

 ```

-  First, make sure the host directory is created first.
+  First, make sure the host directory is created first or exists first.
   Next, create a runtime context variable of type "String" with name prefixed by "!VOL_MAP_" like so:

   "!VOL_MAP_logs=/logs:/my_logs:rw"